BeyramTaglietti/BeyramTaglietti/README.md

 ### Hi there 👋

-I'm a frontend developer looking for my next js framework nightmare...
+I'm a frontend developer who loves the everyday chaos of js frameworks

 I've currently used:
  - [x] Angular